diegoloredo/pyPdfFinder/README.md

 pyPdfFinder
 ===========
-Api created to find words at an pdf file
+Api created to find words at a pdf file

 How can i find some occurencys of words in a pdf file?